AGrigis/bredala/README.rst

 ============

 It will be nice to configure which functions/modules are followed on the fly.
-It will be noce to add a backend in order to use 'line_profiler' or 'pprofile'.
+It will be nice to add a backend in order to use 'line_profiler' or 'pprofile'.

 .. _pprofile: https://github.com/vpelletier/pprofile
 .. _PEP0302: https://www.python.org/dev/peps/pep-0302/